Isaiah 24:14-16a

 Judgment does not silence praise; it purifies it.

-15 Therefore glorify Yahweh in the east, even the name of Yahweh, the God of Israel, in the islands of the sea!
+15 Therefore glorify the LORD in the east.
+Extol the name of the LORD, the God of Israel in the islands of the sea.

 Judgment does not silence praise; it purifies it.